All Episodes

 The auction expires in 23 and a half hours.

-It is Hassan El Masri is the Morgan Stanley guy tried to force the New York Times in a little pinch to uh reform their two-class system of shareholding.
+It is Hassan El Masri is the Morgan Stanley guy tried to force the New York Times and a little pinch to reform their two-class system of shareholding.

-Uh, and since the Times family is not going to give anybody other than family members a vote, uh, Morgan Stanley took their cash out, sold her stock.
+And since the Times family is not going to give anybody other than family members a vote, Morgan Stanley took their cash out, sold their stock.

 Now, somebody bought the stock.

-You know, when you when you dump stuff, if you sell it, somebody has to buy it.
+You know, when you dump, if you sell it, somebody has to buy it.

-All right, the House has as expected failed to override the president's veto of the S chip bill, the uh the state children's health insurance program.
+All right, the House has, as expected, failed to override the president's veto of the S-CHIP bill, the state children's health insurance program.

-You gotta listen to here's Nancy Pelosi, you gotta listen to her two, we have two sound bites, and impassioned uh speech imploring the members to do this for the children.
+You got to listen to her with two, we have two soundbites, an impassioned speech imploring the members to do this for the children.

 We had a decision today to override the president's veto, which would be, in my view, the right thing to do for our children and for our country.